Guimelo-FE/front-end-challenge/README.md

 ---

-What I *was*able to accomplish:
+What I *was* able to accomplish:

 1. Full styled and responsive landping page;

 2. Render the API's information onto the HTML and style it accordingly;

-3. Implementation of the landing page on Netfly.
+3. Implementation of the landing page on Netlify.